Rodrigo9602/Gateways-administrator/README.md

 # Code Arquitecture
 - *frontend folder* : Folder used for store all files related to the development of the user interface.
-    -*package.json* : configuration of dependencies and scripts for start, build and test the app.
+    - *package.json* : configuration of dependencies and scripts for start, build and test the app.
-    -*src* : Folder used to store all the components, data models, services and app routing, resources and global styles.
+    - *src* : Folder used to store all the components, data models, services and app routing, resources and global styles.
-        -*app*: Folder used to mainly store components, data models, services and app routing.
+    - *app*: Folder used to mainly store components, data models, services and app routing.
-            -*app.routing.ts* : File for routes configurations and administration.
+    - *app.routing.ts* : File for routes configurations and administration.
-            -*components folder* : folder for store all components -*services folder*: Folder for store the apps services -*gateway.service.ts*: Services for http request related to gateways management.
+    - *components folder* : folder for store all components
+    - *services folder*: Folder for store the apps services
+    - *gateway.service.ts*: Services for http request related to gateways management.
-            -*UI folder* : UI related components.
+    - *UI folder* : UI related components.

 - *backend folder* : Folder used for store all files related to the development of the API REST.
-     -*package.json* : configuration of dependencies and scripts for start, build and test the app.
+    - *package.json* : configuration of dependencies and scripts for start, build and test the app.
-     -*app.js* : file used to establish the prefixes to the different routes of the Api and for the configuration of the Cors.
+    - *app.js* : file used to establish the prefixes to the different routes of the Api and for the configuration of the Cors.
-     -*index.js* :  started point file, used to stablish communication with database server.
+    - *index.js* :  started point file, used to stablish communication with database server.
-     -*test folder* : Folder used for store the gateway.test file where all unit test are developed.
+    - *test folder* : Folder used for store the gateway.test file where all unit test are developed.
-     -*routes* :  Forlder use to storage the file destined to resolve the http request made to our API -*models folder*: Folder used to store the data models used.
+    - *routes* :  Forlder use to storage the file destined to resolve the http request made to our API
+    - *models folder*: Folder used to store the data models used.
-     -*functions* :  Folder used to store functions for differents tasks.
+    - *functions* :  Folder used to store functions for differents tasks.
-        -*addDevices.function.js* : function used to add a device to a concret gateway's devices array.
+    - *addDevices.function.js* : function used to add a device to a concret gateway's devices array.
-        -*create_uid.js* : function used to generate a random 8 digits number for devices unique identificator.
+    - *create_uid.js* : function used to generate a random 8 digits number for devices unique identificator.
-        -*deleteDevices.function.js* : function used to delete a device from a concret gateway's devices array and also delete the device from device's collection.
+    - *deleteDevices.function.js* : function used to delete a device from a concret gateway's devices array and also delete the device from device's collection.
-        -*saveDevices.js* : function used to save a device on device's collection.
+    - *saveDevices.js* : function used to save a device on device's collection.
-    -*controllers folder* : Folder used for store gateway's controller.
+    - *controllers folder* : Folder used for store gateway's controller.
-        -*gateway.controller.js* : Controller for gateways, all method for the Api are implemented on this file.
+    - *gateway.controller.js* : Controller for gateways, all method for the Api are implemented on this file.

 # Documantation Rules